kirtanshetty/ai-playground/twenty-one-questions/tq-web/SETUP.md

 ### API Route Errors
 - Check console logs for detailed error messages
 - Verify environment variables are set correctly
-- In release mode, ensure AWS credentials are configured
+- In release mode, ensure `LAMBDA_FUNCTION_URL` is set

 ### Lambda Invocation Errors (Release Mode)
-- Verify IAM permissions for Lambda invocation
+- Verify Lambda function is deployed and accessible
-- Check Lambda function name matches `LAMBDA_FUNCTION_NAME`
+- Check the Function URL is correct (should end with `.lambda-url.<region>.on.aws/`)
-- Verify AWS region is correct
+- Test the Function URL directly with curl